 As the County has grown in population and in staff, administrative and internal operations support has not always kept pace.
 Many of the requests for internal support were due to managerial or subject matter expert staff conducting administrative duties which reduced their capacity to carry out the core duties of their positions.
-For example, Transportation and Capital Infrastructure's procurement and accounting support specialist will allow the Department to keep pace with the volume of purchase orders, invoices, and other tasks.
-The administrative assistant for General Services will allow for employees to concentrate on core duties while this position will provide administrative assistance for the entire Department.
-Meanwhile, the finance unit in Family Services will allow for additional support for financial reporting.
+For example, an employee relations analyst for Human Resources will help maintain service requests for these issues, which will better meet the service expectations of employees, managers, and executives.
+Additional administrative positions for Parks, Recreation, and Community Services and the Treasurer will help these departments provide their core services.